d2207197/confect/README.rst

 - read other TOML/YMAL/JSON/ini files or even environment variables in the configuration file.

-It's not necessary and is unusual to have all configuration properties in the configuration file. *Put only those configuration properties and corresponding values that you want to override to the configuration file.*
+It's not necessary and is unusual to have all configuration properties be defined in the configuration file. *Put only those configuration properties and corresponding values that you want to override to the configuration file.*